 What Are Some Common Reasons for Breast Implant Removal?

+Breast implants are not lifetime devices.
 There are many reasons why a woman may decide to remove their breast implants altogether or remove and replace them.
 These can include both personal and medical considerations.
 For instance: she may feel that, as the aging process continues, the implants no longer suit her shape or weight.
 Perhaps she may have experienced certain lifestyle changes that have created a preference for smaller breasts, or she simply does not want the breast implants any longer.
 Some women may desire breast implant removal in order to upgrade their implants to a new size, type, or shape.
 This is what’s known as a revision breast augmentation.

 For other women, there may be medical reasons for an explant procedure.
 These can include implant complications such as implant rupture, capsular contracture, breast asymmetry, implant displacement, infection, or leakage of silicone.
 Some women with breast implants are concerned that a variety of symptoms they are experiencing are related to their implants and, as such, wish to have their implants removed.
 This situation is commonly referred to as breast implant illness.
 Concerns regarding a distinctly different rare condition called Breast Implant-Associated Anaplastic Large-Cell Lymphoma (BIA-ALCL) can also lead some women to consider breast implant removal.